The National Buyer Agents Association provides weekly summaries of the hottest investment tips provided by…

-In the previous article, the perceived required 3% commissions on the buyer and seller side of the transaction were described as one of the largest real estate scams that affect the consumer when buying or selling a property.
-What are the things the consumer can do to deal with these “scams”?
+In the previous article, the perceived required 3% commissions on the buyer and seller side of the transaction were described by a local real estate radio show as one of the largest real estate “scams” that affect the consumer when buying or selling a property.
+However, the commission-based real estate transaction has endured for decades because it provides consumers with a very distinct advantage: namely that there are rarely any out-of-pocket costs for the buyer or seller until the inspection and closing days.
+However, we may see different models emerge in the 2020s and beyond, so the informed consumer has the best advantage.

-- How do you get paid?
+- How do agents get paid?
 This is the most common question agents get.
-And this is the first part to understanding how to handle the conversation with the broker.
+And this is the first part of understanding how to handle the conversation with the broker.
 Once the consumer can understand the reality of how agents get paid, then they’re in a much stronger position to ask the next questions.

 - What value you have going to provide for me?
 As per understanding how the commission works, the consumer will then be more confident in having the agents point out what they’re willing to do for the money they’re going to make on the transaction.